 Not only did Collin recognize Ouspensky’s decision as a general stop to the impetus of arrangements in both England and America, but also as a test that Ouspensky created for every individual concerned: “As a result of this general test and the sudden interruption of all activity, the stage was automatically set and the characters arranged for what he later proposed to do.”
 That this event was part of a larger play became more obvious when their automobile was leaving the docks of Southampton with Rodney Collin sitting in the front.
 Ouspensky leaned forward and said very directly to the four people in the car: “You know I never intended to go to America—not for a minute.”

-During the whole summer and autumn, Rodney Collin stayed with Ouspensky until Ouspensky died in his arms on October 2, 1947.
+During the whole summer and autumn, Rodney Collin stayed with Ouspensky until Ouspensky died on October 2, 1947.
 This period was a critical one to Collin who was an eyewitness to the changes that took place in Ouspensky up to the moment of his death.
 No historical investigations can negate the account of Collin’s eyewitness experience.
 Their relationship grew extensively as Collin’s attention moved from Ouspensky’s oral teaching to his demonstrations of the Work.

 It was during the week following his teacher’s death, while he locked himself up in Ouspensky’s dressing room refusing to come out, that Rodney Collin felt he really came to an understanding of how to Work.
 What he had received from Ouspensky had to be reconstructed within himself.
 Joyce Collin-Smith, Rodney’s sister-in-law (with whom I was very close the last 13 years of her life) told me that during this time, Rodney received in a vision many interpenetrating levels of existence which he later presented in his book, The Theory of Eternal Life.
 He also told her, years later in Mexico, that during his period of solitude in Ouspensky’s chamber, he had a constant inner experience of extraordinary power and depth and that he knew that he must not be disturbed until it was over.